aksaurav/CreatorsLab/README.md

-# Django File Uploader App
+# CreatorsLab Internship Assignment: Django Web Application

 A Django web application that allows users to sign up, log in, and upload files.\